Continuing my travels, I decided to spend three months in a location I'd not visited for 35 years.

 I had fond memories of driving through this (once small) town for late-night ferry rides.
 As a child, I’d snuggle into the back window of our old Volvo and gaze up at the glittering stars in the dark blue sky.

-This trip, I wanted to study under a particular professor who taught there.
+Now I wanted to study under a particular professor who taught there.

-But when I shared my travel plans with others, they voiced concerns.
+When I shared my travel plans with others, they voiced concerns.

 I wasn’t too worried about their warnings (not my best travel safety moment), because no place is really entirely safe.
 I was thinking...how bad could little old Bremerton, WA have become?